praveenperera/blog-posts/2025/12-15-passkey-prf-bitcoin-wallet-backup.md

 ## Enter WebAuthn PRF {: #enter-webauthn-prf}

-The [PRF extension](https://w3c.github.io/webauthn/#prf-extension){: target="\_blank" rel="noopener noreferrer"} is a relatively new addition to WebAuthn.
+The [PRF extension](https://w3c.github.io/webauthn/#prf-extension) is a relatively new addition to WebAuthn.
 It lets you derive a deterministic 32-byte secret from a passkey authentication.

 Here's what makes it interesting: